AlvaroFerGar/HELIOS/README.md

 This is the final work I made for a class project.
 Basically, it's a web page that loads a 3D navigable map of the nearest stars to the Sun.
 The goal wasn't to create the most precise visualization.
 I simply want to test the potential of three.js and improve my skills with javascript (and obviously to pass the subject).

+If you are not interested in the code and you only want to have a look at the webpage without downloading anything you can do it [here!](https://alvarofergar.github.io/)

 # Some references

 * The web is programmed in javascript inside HTML files.